minorhacks/bazeldeps/README.md

 most recent commit on current branch and its predecessor.
 Performs `git checkout` operations to save/restore current checkout.

+TODO: Some files/rules are ignored.
+Run with `--alsologtostderr` to see which files/rules these are.
+Rationale is they (probably) don't affect the build one way or the other.

 This repo contains a hierarchy of toy C++ dependencies to experiment with.

 ### File changes